 Her unique teachings are deeply grounded in Basque, Native American and Buddhist influences that braid the Dharma along with indigenous wisdom and Earth-based practices.
 Her psychology background gives her a unique view into the human condition, which helps her hold community in a compassionate and confident manner.
 Carol reminds us to keep grounded in our hearts as we uphold spiritual ideals and encourages us to remain balanced within the demands of modern life.

 Janet E. Roos has been recognized as an innovator in Business Technology for over 30 years.
 She has worked coast-to-coast as a highly respected “In-House” and “Consultant” leader for world renown companies.
-Most recently, she served for ten years in both a Director and Project Management role at McKesson Technology—a “Fortune 6 Company.”
+Most recently, she served for ten years in both a Director and Project Management role at McKesson Corporation—a “Fortune 6 Company.”
 Janet successfully completed the UCLA “Mindfulness Certified Training Program” and is a fully certified member of the International Mindfulness Teacher’s Association.
-Her passion is bringing Mindfulness Best Practices to corporate employees, professional athletes, and others.
+Her passion is bringing Mindfulness Best Practices to corporate employees, athletes, and others.
 Her goal is to provide a “Mindfulness Framework” for supporting career development, stress management, change/ uncertainty management, and career/life transitions.
 Janet is a four time “Hall Of Famer” recognized elite athlete who understands the inherent value of employing Mindfulness Practices for competition, sports preparedness, and training.
 She has sustained a personal meditation practice for over eight years and has attended numerous training and silent retreats.
-Janet has volunteered with Non-Profit Organizations and currently is volunteering on the EBMC Advisory Space Force Committee.
+Janet has volunteered with Non-Profit Organizations and currently serves on two non-profit boards in the San Francisco Bay Area.

 where she co-founded Restorative Practices for Dharma Practitioners Sangha in 2014